 If you are selected for federal verification but do not wish to complete the process and want to cancel your aid application, you should alert Student Financial Services by submitting the Financial Aid Application Cancellation Request for the appropriate academic year.

 Verification often requires us to make corrections or updates to the data that you reported within your application.
-If we make corrections to your FAFSA, you will receive an SAR as early as the summer before the academic year starts.
+If we make corrections to your FAFSA, you will receive an FAFSA Submission Summary as early as the summer before the academic year starts.

 Corrections may change the Student Aid Index (SA).
 We'll use the SAI from your verified application to determine your official financial aid offer.